Full-Time, Benefitted; Exempt

 Operations During COVID-19

 The Berkeley Farmers’ Markets are considered an essential business for the purposes of COVID-19 (C-19) containment.
 As such, the markets remain open, and staff are actively making operational changes at the markets to protect customers, farmers, and staff to mitigate the spread of disease.
 This position requires work, both at the farmers’ market, and time working from home performing office duties.
-Once it is safe to do so, this position will resume working in the office from our office in Berkeley, California.
+Once it is safe to do so, this position will resume working all office hours in our office in Berkeley, California.

 Summary of Responsibilities

 The Ecology Center is seeking a Farmers’ Market Program Manager to lead the Berkeley Farmers’ Market Program.
 The Program Manager works under the supervision of the Food and Farming Program Director to oversee all aspects of the three Berkeley farmers’ markets, as well as on-site management of one or more of the markets on Tuesdays, Thursdays, and Saturdays.
-This is a full-time position, generally with a Tuesday through Saturday workweek, which involves approximately 16 to 20 hours at market and 34 to 20 office hours every week.
+This is a full-time position, generally with a Tuesday through Saturday workweek, which involves approximately 16-20 hours at market and 20-24 office hours every week.

 - Develop plans, policies, goals, and objectives for the Ecology Center Farmers’ Markets in compliance with all applicable local, state and federal regulations, and in accordance with the goals and strategies of the Ecology Center mission and strategic plan; Ensure that all markets operate in compliance with applicable State and local laws and regulations, as well as with the Ecology Center Farmers’ Markets Policies.